|One point of aim is used for:|

 Most of these markings will only be noticable when the scope is magnifying the image.
 Viewed x 1 the central design will just look like a red topped lollypop, covering 2 of the target at 30m and 6 at 100m.

-Inspired by the sights in the Rainbow Six game I've added what I call Pyramid lines to the above design.
-When shooting with magnification targeting is a case of putting your target within the circle and placing the point of the arrow/pyramid where you want the bullet to go.
-When shooting without magnification at shorter ranges just place the circle/lollypop at the apex of the pyramid on the target.
+Inspired by the sights in the Rainbow Six game I have added what I call pyramid lines to the above design.
+When shooting with magnification targeting is a case of putting your target within the circle and placing the point of the arrow/ pyramid where you want the bullet to go.
+When shooting without magnification at shorter ranges just place the circle/ lollypop at the apex of the pyramid on the target.

 Diameter of the circle coresponds to a man's shoulder width (19) at 300m, or 6 MOA.